-APR for Purchases, Balance Transfers, and Cash Advances: Your APRs for Purchases, Balance Transfers, and Cash Advances (and the margins added to the Prime Rate to determine these APRs) will depend on Charger Bank's evaluation of your application and credit history.
+Purchases, Balance Transfers, and Cash Advances (and the margins added to the Prime Rate to determine these APRs) will depend on Charger Bank's evaluation of your application and credit history.
 The APR for Balance Transfers above applies to balances transferred in connection with this application.
-Depending on your credit profile, you may qualify for additional balance transfer offers with us in the future.
-The terms of any future offer will be disclosed to you when the offer is made.
+Depending on your credit profile with us and other lenders,

-†Default APR: Each time you default on this or any Charger Bank account because you fail to make at least the minimum payment when due or you make a payment to us that is not honored by your bank, we may increase the APRs on your account up to a maximum of the Default APR.
-Factors considered in determining whether and by how much to increase your APRs include the frequency and severity of defaults and other indications of risk on accounts with Charger Bank.
-The Penalty APR will apply indefinitely to future transactions.
-If we do not receive any Minimum Payment within 60 days of the date and time due, the Penalty APR will apply to all outstanding balances and future transactions on your Account; but if we receive six consecutive Minimum Payments when due, beginning immediately after the increase, the Penalty APR will stop being applied to transactions that occurred prior to or within 14 days after we provided you notice about the APR increase.
+†Default APR: Each time you default on this or any Charger Bank account because you fail to make at least the minimum payment when due, exceed your credit line, make a payment to us that is not honored by your bank, or are reported as delinquent on an account with any other creditor, we may increase the APRs on your account up to a maximum of the Default APR.
+Factors considered in determining whether and by how much to increase your APRs include the frequency and severity of defaults and other indications of risk on accounts with Charger Bank and/or other creditors.

 ‡Prime Rate: The Prime Rate used to determine your APRs is the highest Prime Rate published in The Wall Street Journal on the first business day following the 22nd day of the previous calendar month.
-Variable rates are current as of March 2010.
+Variable rates are current as of July 2005.

-§Purchase of Cash Equivalents: Charges for the purchases of cash equivalents such as money orders, traveler's checks, foreign currency, lottery tickets, casino gaming chips, and the like are treated as Cash Advances and are subject to the Cash Advance fee described above.
+Purchase of Cash Equivalents: Charges for the purchases of cash equivalents such as money orders, traveler's checks, foreign currency, lottery tickets, casino gaming chips, and the like are treated as Cash Advances and are subject to the Cash Advance fee described above.